 When an organisation has come this far on the list above, the organisation is definitely risking its own existence, since an internal meltdown and self-destruction is now approaching fast, the sooner the more items that can be ticked off in the list.

-It is easy to see that the items in the list together generate inefficiency and extra cost, since a summary of the items points at “less done with more people”.
+It is easy to see that the items in the list together generate inefficiency and extra cost, since a summary of the item points at “less done with more people”.
 As stated in another blog post about meetings, many organisations have the problem with too many meetings.
 This means less time for doing the actual work that generates value to the customer, and in worst case the product is not made correctly.
 Too many meetings are not only an old phenomenon in traditional organisations, but happens also organisations transforming to an agile way of working, especially for agile at scale that if not handled properly, can be a real Walk in the Dark.

 Some meetings are of course necessary, but when the calendars of the managers and employees start to get completely full, we need to be vigilant.
 The risk is high that many of these meetings originate from organisational problems within the organisation.
 A common (and bad) thing with especially these problems is that they reproduce themselves over time, even if we do not do anything about them.
 This means that we will get an increasing number of problems, or symptoms and consequences, if we did not dissolve them and the root causes to them in the first place.

 The symptoms and consequences normally also have multiple pop-ups, meaning the same symptom and consequence in worst case are in all parts of the organisation.
 This generates a tremendous meeting waste in the different parts of the organisation, not to mention all waste of time trying to do the impossible, solve symptoms or consequences.
-And if we try to solve the symptoms directly (impossible), the “solution” will instead generate new symptoms, that will definitely pop-up somewhere or at many parts of the organisation, but we cannot state what, when or where in advance (only a root cause analysis can tell us the needed why).
+And if we try to solve the symptoms directly (impossible), the “solution” will instead generate new symptoms, that will definitely pop-up somewhere or at many parts of the organisation, but we cannot state what, when or where in advance (only a systemic problem picture analysis (SPPA) can tell us the needed why).
 This pop-up effect will add a topping of reactiveness in the organisation.

 More symptoms and consequences, will result in more (more meetings than specified in the method or framework**) and longer meetings about; discussing the problems seen, trying to solve the problems, status meetings reporting why there are so many problems and not least, trying to get the status about the coming release, will we make it, and not to forget, crisis meetings when we get nearer to a release, or it did not work as expected.